Ravikant2003/QA-Answering/README.md

 I know My approach is not really perfect and it has certain flaws in it , I am open to suggestion and corrections from your side.

+Note: Sample question for testing:

+a) Question : WHat is the Return Policy ?

+b) Context: Our store offers a 30-day return policy for all items purchased, allowing you to return products within 30 days of receipt for a full refund or exchange if you are not satisfied.
+To initiate a return, ensure the product is unused, undamaged, and in its original packaging with all tags, manuals, and accessories included.
+Returns without the original receipt or proof of purchase will not be accepted.
+For online purchases, you can request a return label through your account dashboard or by contacting our customer service team, though shipping fees are non-refundable unless the return is due to a manufacturing defect or order error.
+Items such as perishable goods, customized items, final sale products, gift cards, downloadable software, and personal care items are exempt from this policy.
+Defective or damaged products must be reported within 7 days of delivery with photographic evidence for approval of a replacement or refund at no additional cost.
+In-store returns must be made at the original store location with a receipt, and refunds will be processed to the original payment method within 5-7 business days after the returned item is inspected.
+Exchanges will be shipped once the original item is received and verified, and gift returns can be credited as store credit instead of a refund to the original payment method.
+Our customer service team is available 24/7 to assist with any questions or concerns, ensuring your experience is as seamless as possible.